Bicycle Frame Material 101 Guide

 Carbon vs Aluminum

 Modern carbon bikes use advanced technology to create frames that are now even stronger than aluminum and still much lighter.
-That’s why carbon is quickly becoming the standard material of choice in almost all cycling disciplines, including road, gravel, and MTB.
+That’s why carbon fiber is quickly becoming the standard material of choice in almost all cycling disciplines, including road, gravel, and MTB, even for beginner cyclists.

 Silver color, high density, high strength